goodreasonai/abbey/README.md

 If you would like to run Abbey in development mode (i.e. because you're trying to contribute to Abbey), use the `--dev` flag.
 If you're switching between dev and prod builds, use the `--build` flag to rebuild the containers.

-If you'd like to use `docker-compose` directly, you need to make sure that it's run with at least two environment variables: `BUILD_ENV=prod` (or dev) and `PYTHONUNBUFFERED=false`.
+If you'd like to use `docker-compose` directly, you might want to use the environment variable `BUILD_ENV=prod` (or dev).
 If you're allowing Abbey to send emails, use also `--profile email`

 ## Manual Setup and Configuration